gureckis/slidev-theme-neversink/example.md

 # Color schemes

-As a result in many places you can use the color schemes to help choose matching colors for your slides.
-For example, we can make a slide with a sticky node using the `rose-light` color scheme, the `sky` color scheme, or the `amber-light` color scheme:
+In many parts of the theme you can use the color schemes to help choose matching colors for your slides.
+For example, we can make a slide with a sticky note using the `rose-light` color scheme, the `sky` color scheme, or the `amber-light` color scheme:

 <StickyNote color="rose-light" textAlign="left" width="180px" v-drag="[122,253,180,180,-14]">